ric2b/Vivaldi-browser/chromium/docs/security/faq.md

 but users are otherwise free to invoke script against pages using either the URL bar or the DevTools console.

+<a name="TOC-Does-executing-JavaScript-from-a-bookmark-mean-there-s-an-XSS-vulnerability-"></a>
+## Does executing JavaScript from a bookmark mean there's an XSS vulnerability?

-Similarly, users may create bookmarks pointed at JavaScript URLs that will run on the currently-loaded page when the user clicks the bookmark; these are called [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet).
+No. Chromium allows users to create bookmarks to JavaScript URLs that will run on the currently-loaded page when the user clicks the bookmark; these are called [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet).